And all who heard it wondered at the things which were told them by the shepherds. – Luke 2:18

 There we were out in the middle of a pasture, and all the sheep were sleeping.
-Then, all of the sudden, the sheep began to stir.
+Then, all of a sudden, the sheep began to stir.
 At first, we didn’t know what was happening.
 Then we saw them, the angels who had come to tell us that born this day in the city of David, was a child who is Christ the Lord.
-The long awaited Messiah.
+The long-awaited Messiah.

 For thousands of years, the prophets have been prophesying His coming, but what I find amazing is that, when it happened, the angels came to tell us: shepherds.
 Why would God announce it to us?
 We are not the priests or the holy ones of Israel.
 Most people despise us, and see us as unclean and not worth anything.
 The only thing I can think is that this Messiah is willing to save anyone, even those like myself, the dirty and despised.
 God Himself was born today, and the angels came to tell us!